UPDATE: Comparative Law

-There are several printed sources that provide the text of national legislation of several countries by subject.
-For a very useful list, see the Library of Congress Multinational collections database, based on its own holdings and linking to specific catalogue entries.
-One can browse by jurisdiction or subject, and search by a combination of the two in either order (search for France and get an alphabetical list of subjects, or search for arbitration and get an alphabetical list of countries).
+There are several printed sources that provide the text of national legislation of several countries, by subject.
+For a very useful list, see the Library of Congress’s Global Legal Information Catalogue, based on its own holdings and linking to specific LoC catalogue entries.
+One can browse by jurisdiction, subject or title, or search by keyword, jurisdiction, subject and/or author.

-Constitutional law: BLAUSTEIN, A. P. and FLANZ, G. H., GROTE, R. and WOLFRUM, R., Constitutions of the countries of the world: a series of updated texts, constitutional chronologies and annotated bibliographies.
-Oceana, 1971- .
+· BLAUSTEIN, A. P., FLANZ, G. H., GROTE, R. and WOLFRUM, R., Constitutions of the countries of the world: a series of updated texts, constitutional chronologies and annotated bibliographies.
+OUP USA, 1971- .
 Multi-volume loose-leaf; also available online, by subscription.

-Labour law: International Encyclopaedia for Labour Law and Industrial Relations (Blanpain).
+Labour Law: International Encyclopaedia for Labour Law and Industrial Relations, ed.Blanpain.
 Now part of Kluwer’s International Encyclopaedia of Laws set – see above.

-Intellectual property: the World Intellectual Property Organization used to publish national copyright laws as supplements to its journals; this information has now been transferred to a free website, which is now called WIPO-Lex (formerly CLEA – Collection of Laws for Electronic Access)
+Intellectual Property: the World Intellectual Property Organization used to publish national copyright laws as supplements to its journals; this information has now been transferred to a free website, which is now called WIPO-Lex (formerly CLEA – Collection of Laws for Electronic Access).

 Printed sources for intellectual property include:

-· World intellectual property rights and remedies, edited by D. Campbell.
-Oceana.
-In five loose-leaf binders.
+- World intellectual property rights and remedies, edited by D. Campbell.
+Thomson Reuters.
+In six loose-leaf binders.

 The International Bureau of Fiscal Documentation produces extensive guides to tax systems of the world, printed as loose-leaf sets but now also available online (by subscription), in the form of the IBFD Tax Research Platform.